- Lyme Disease

-The use of hyperbaric oxygen in the treatment of post stroke patients can significantly improve the long-term outcomes for patients with neurological injuries and resulting disabilities.
+The use of hyperbaric oxygen in the treatment of post stroke patients can improve the long-term outcomes for patients with neurological injuries and resulting disabilities.
 Treatments are provided within a range of 1.5 to 2.0 atmospheres of pressure for a minimum of 40, 90-minute long treatments.
 Some patients may require more treatments to achieve optimal recovery.

 The role of hyperbaric oxygen in restoring cerebral micro-circulation is well-established in the scientific literature.
 Restoring oxygen delivery to damage tissues permits further healing and the reversing of neurological damage.
 How hyperbaric medicine is helpful in the treatment of stroke (cerebral ischemia) is succinctly outlined in the “Textbook of Hyperbaric Medicine, J. J. Kain, copyright 2009” as follows: